-The following list contains a brief highlight of the activities performed during this quaternary report.
+Phase 1: The following list contains a brief highlight of the activities performed during the quaternary report 03/2021-7/2021.
 These activities conclude the first phase of this project that is refer in Table 1 as Task 1.

 - A new definition of factor of safety (FS), that in addition to the development of a passive wedge, also consider mobilization of shear strength of soil beneath an embankment slope or Mechanically Stabilized Earth (MSE) wall was considered to address the failure mechanism due to the lateral spreading that is more catastrophic. - A parametric study of MSE walls supported on rigid validated that the column fracturing is a consequence of lateral spreading, and it does not necessarily exacerbate the issue or trigger basal instability similar conclusion was found for the embankment loading case.
 Furthermore, it was reaffirmed that a stiff surficial layer is a critical component of lateral stability and confinement at the toe.